 The constitution provided for a president and two vice presidents.
 The article establishing two vice presidents was however expunged just before ratification.
 The constitution also approved two languages, Pashto and Dari, for the nation.
 Equality for women was endorsed as a key aspect of the constitution to put an end to the thorny fundamental Islamist injunctions placing limitations on female gender status.

 The ratification was followed by national Presidential elections in which Hamid Karzai was one of eighteen presidential candidates.
 Hamid Karzai won the election by winning 55 per cent of the 10.5 million votes cast by registered voters.
-In 2005 parliamentary elections held for the first time in 30 years.
+In 2005 parliamentary elections were held for the first time in 30 years.

 Taliban and al-Qaeda insurgents did not relent in their war against the Karzai led administration.
 Consequently, NATO expanded its peacekeeping operations to other parts of the nation.
 As Afghan forces gained more ground and progressively took over from the U.S led troops, Taliban fighters resorted to suicide bombing raids against the international forces.